Home / Europe / Italy / Pizza Margherita

 • Properly risen and cooked dough

 The pizza should have air bubbles in the crust and show proper cooking with some charring.
-Undercooked, dense dough can lead to digestive issues and indicates poor preparation.
+Undercooked, dense dough indicates poor preparation and can affect enjoyment.

 What to avoid